Electronic voting in Estonia

 Electronic voting in Estonia gained popularity in 2001 with the "e-minded" coalition government.
 In 2005, it became the first nation to hold legally binding general elections over the Internet with their pilot project for municipal elections.
 Estonian election officials declared the electronic voting system a success and found that it withstood the test of real-world use.

 Internet voting was also used in the 2007 Estonian parliamentary election, another world first.
+In 2023 parliamentary elections for the first time more than half of the total votes were cast over the internet.

 Internet voting

 The term Power voting (or e-voting) can refer to both fixed voting locations (as in voting booths) and remote (as in over the Internet) electronic voting.
 To reduce confusion between the two, electronic voting is known as i-Voting in Estonia.
 The security model is modeled after the way in which advance voting and postal voting is handled.

 Overview of Estonian internet voting

 The Estonian internet voting system builds on the Estonian ID card.
 The card is a regular and mandatory national identity document as well as a smart card, allowing for both secure remote authentication and legally binding digital signatures using the Estonian state supported public key infrastructure.
 As of March 2007, over 1.08 million cards have been issued (out of the Estonian population of 1.32 million).